piranha/solovyov.net/src/blog/2021/streaming.md

 A *fill light* should be slightly less bright, its purpose is to reduce harshness of those shadows on your face.
 I have a small lamp from the other side of my display which I reflect from the wall.

 And a *back light* is something to highlight you from a back (surprise!) to add a feeling of depth to the image.
-I have nothing there and my image somewhat a little bit because of that.
+I don't have a back light and my image is a little bit too plain because of that.
 I'll have to fix that.

 There are also so-called *practical lights*, whose purpose is to add interesting points to your background so it's less dull.
-This starts to feel light I'm going too far, though, I'm not a "real" video maker yet but geared up as hell already, haha.
+This starts to feel like I'm going too far, though, I'm not a "real" video maker yet but geared up as hell already, haha.

 ## Streaming